JamesAT/ArcCreate-Floony-Macro/README.md

 # Floony's (ultimate?) macro
 Initially maintained by Floofer++, the macro is now being enhanced and currently maintained by James aka.
-Exiony (me).
+Exiony.

 Probably the only macro that you'll need to make charting in [ArcCreate](https://github.com/Arcthesia/ArcCreate) easy!